 - Design Phase: The design professional works with the property owner to specify fenestration products meeting all applicable requirements for the project's climate zone.
-In remodel projects, this may simply be a general contractor working directly with a homeowner. - Permit Application Phase: The design professional, contractor, or homeowner applies for a permit with the applicable jurisdiction and completes, signs, and submits the necessary CF1R documents.
-For projects in newly regulated climate zones, addressing SHCG in this form will be a new step. - Construction Phase: The contractor installs the windows. - Inspection Phase: The contractor completes the necessary CF2R documents, and a building inspector conducts a final inspection.
+In remodel projects, this may simply be a general contractor working directly with a homeowner. - Permit Application Phase: The design professional, contractor, or homeowner applies for a permit with the applicable jurisdiction and completes, signs, and submits the necessary CF1R documents to a HERS Registry.
+The building department plans examiner reviews the plans for code compliance.
+For projects in Climate Zones 1, 3, 5, and 16 where SHGC is not regulated, addressing SHGC in this form will be a new step. - Construction Phase: The contractor installs the windows. - Inspection Phase: The contractor completes the necessary CF2R documents and submits them to a HERS Registry, and a building inspector conducts a final inspection.
 As proposed in this CASE Report, the SHGC as specified on the CF2R should match entries on the CF1R withing a margin of ±0.01.

-Though the compliance process described above does not differ from the existing compliance process for the high-performance windows code change proposal, the

-SHGC verification process will be a new addition.
-All windows are provided with a label that specifies the U-factor and SHGC of the installed unit.
+Though the compliance process described above does not differ from the existing compliance process for the high-performance windows code change proposal, the SHGC verification process will be a new addition.
+All windows are provided with a label that specifies the U-factor and SHGC of the installed unit (see Figure 3).
 The label must be left on the window until performance requirements are validated by a building inspector, or any other third-party inspector.
 This inspection would occur at the same time as the final inspection and would not add complexity to the compliance process, nor add any incremental time for inspection.